Asalvs/Melbourne_Property_Market/README.md

 ## 2) we merged both into >> merging.pnyb
 ## 3) we opened merged dataset into >> Final _notebook.ipynb
     plotting and analysis has done into Final _notebook.ipynb
+## You can find all the images in map_output folder